 Postoperative pain.
 You should expect discomfort.
 You will be given analgesics to take home.
 Rarely discomfort can last for weeks.

 Infection is very rare.
 You will be given preventative antibiotics at the time of your surgery.
 Should you have marked swelling, redness, pain or be concerned after your surgery please contact my rooms.

 With any surgery there a possibility of developing a DVT (deep venous thrombosis or blood clot) which, if dislodged can travel to the lungs (pulmonary embolus).

 Please contact my rooms if you have any concerns postoperatively.

 At the time of your surgical booking you will be given a form for a semen analysis to have 3 months after surgery.
-Once this is arranged please call my rooms to organise a time for me to phone or Skype you with that result.
+Once this is arranged please call my rooms to organise a time for me to phone you with that result.